Johnny4251/EasyCNN/README.md

 # EasyCNN
-WIP - way for me easily make CNN models into future projects
+Very simple way to create CNN models in python

+# Example
+See example.py for a usage example